AllStarLink/Allmon3/src/allmon3-cmd-client.1.md

   cmd         Command to execute enclosed in double quotes

 optional arguments:
-  -h, --help  show this help message and exit
+  -h, \-\-help  show this help message and exit

 # DESCRIPTION
 **allmon3-cmd-client** executes an AMI command